Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 and `right` edges of the bounding box for the object.
 It can also save images with the bounding boxes drawn.

 The standard implementation expects a net trained on 416x416 images, and automatically resizes images to those dimensions.
-If different dimensions are required, then changing `edu.ml.tensorflow.Config.FRAME_SIZE` to the correct dimension will change the dimensions of the image sent to the neural net.
-The dimensions will still be a square.
+If a `.meta` file is provided, then the input frame size stored in that file, ("height"/"width" fields), will be used.
+To override the default or `.meta` file frame size, the user can change `edu.ml.tensorflow.Config.FRAME_SIZE` to the desired dimension.
+This will change the dimensions of the image sent to the neural net.
+The dimensions will still be a square, as is required by this implementation of the YOLO Processor.

 The options are as follows.
 Remember to prepend "NN" when using an option in a Query.